metixxx/ComfyUI-Useful-Meti/README.md

 # 🔧 ComfyUI-Useful-Meti

-A complete ecosystem for ComfyUI by Mahdi Sharifi — from model loading to final image saving.
+A collection of ComfyUI nodes designed to make your workflow faster and easier — from loadA collection of ComfyUI nodes designed to make your workflow faster and easier — from loading models to saving final images.

+Created with ❤️ by Mahdi Sharifi (Metixxx)

 ---
 ## 🧩 The Ecosystem (Coming Soon) -   Next Ver : `2.0.0`

 A complete ecosystem for managing your entire workflow.
 Each node works independently or connects together for a seamless experience.